isabella232/devo-ps.github.io/source/blog/_drafts/keeping_data_between_containers_for_capricious_developers.md

 # Start the new container with the same old name
 docker run -d -name $NAME -volumes-from temp_box $IMAGE $CMD

+# Do some cleanup and remove the temp box as well
+docker stop temp_box
+docker rm temp_box
 ```